timothelaborie/introml/task3/README.md

 # Food triplet classifier

-## Leaderboard position

-First place with 77.7% accuracy (second place got 75.7% and there were about 400 teams)

 ## How I got first place

 I started with this [Keras Siamese Network Example](https://keras.io/examples/vision/siamese_network/).
 In the middle of the page, you can see that their embeddings extractor is